open-mv-sandbox/dacti/docs/daicon.md

 If not null, the extension descibes the location of another interface table.
 This is to allow the recommendations in "CDN Cache Coherency" and "Reducing Round-Trips" to be followed without limiting extensibility.

+The extension count hints how many interfaces are present at that location for efficiently pre-fetching the entire table and not just the header, or a guess.

 A reader **MAY** decide not to read the extension table if it has already read the interfaces required by the format.
 If this is not the case, a reader **MUST** follow the extension, or inform the caller it must do so.

 A reader **MUST** track tables already read, and ignore loops.
 A reader **MAY** raise a debugging warning when this is encountered.